promagne/cocktail-menu/recipes/RhumOne.md

 ## Instructions:
 1. Shake 3 ice cube
-2. In a glass with crushed ice
+2. In a tiki glass with crushed ice